 * * *

 Along with entering the digital era, a lot of people are starting to feel like the world has entered an age of abbreviations.
-When you work in business, it’s especially hard to escape this reality, with practically every buzzword and phrase being shortened in an effort to make it easier to digest.
+When you work in business, it’s especially hard to escape this reality, with practically every buzzword and phrase being shortened in an effort to make it easier to digest, and you don’t know your system on chip from your circuit board.
 Of course, though, this doesn’t always work.
 As a great example of this, there has been a lot of confusion around the field of IoT in recent years, with a lot of businesses having no idea what this side of technology actually is.
 To help you out with this, while also showing you the importance of IoT to your business, this post will be showing you what it means.

 What is IoT?